shachaudhary/flask_QR/README.md

     Register: Visit /register to create a new account.
     Login: Visit /login to access your account.
-    Dashboard: After logging in, you will be redirected to /dashboard.
+    Dashboard: After logging in, you will be redirected to /dashboard, where you can generate and view QR codes.

-Contributing

-Feel free to fork the repository and submit pull requests.
-Report bugs or suggest improvements by opening an issue.